abevoelker/blog/source/_posts/2012-07-10-final-ode-to-openedge-abl-part-2-ruby-makes-rest-easy.markdown

 HTTP requests.
 It isn't a Web server in itself, so it will delegate to [WEBrick][15] (a Web server that comes built-in to Ruby's stdlib) if you don't have one.
-WEBrick is fine for development, but should never be ran in a production environment as it is not optimized for that (obviously we won't be worrying about that here).
+WEBrick is fine for development, but should never be ran in a production environment as it is not optimized for that.
+Obviously we won't be worrying about that here, but keep it in mind if you continue using Ruby.

 Let's create a simple server using Sinatra to respond to the root url (`/`) with `hello world`.
 Create a file called `server.rb` and put this content in